 First and foremost, it’s essential to make sure that you’re working with a clean surface.
 Before applying the stain, wait for at least 24 hours after pressure washing or cleaning the area.
 This will ensure that all moisture has evaporated before you begin staining.

-When ready, apply the stain using a brush, roller or sprayer following manufacturer instructions for best results.
+When ready, apply the stain using a brush, roller, or sprayer following manufacturer instructions for best results.
 Make sure to work in small sections so that the stain does not dry too quickly on the wood surface.
-Once applied, use a clean cloth to wipe away excess stain from areas where it may have pooled up.
+Once applied, use a clean cloth to wipe away excess stains from areas where they may have pooled up.

 Finally, if you have any questions while applying your chosen stain, refer to the manufacturer’s guide or contact them directly for specific advice and guidance on how to apply their product correctly.
 Doing so will help you get better results and extend the life of your staining project.

 How Long To Wait Before Applying The Second Coat Of Stain